tphakala/birdnet-go/doc/building.md

 also mounts the source code into the container, so one can immediately start coding.

 After the container starts, a development server is started that can be reached at [localhost:8080](http://localhost:8080).
 The development server will automatically reload on any code changes.

-### Notes:
+### Notes

+**Dependency Changes:** If you make changes to the devcontainer configuration or dependencies, you'll need to rebuild the container using "Rebuild Container" from the command palette.

 **VSCode Extensions:** Ensure Docker and [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions are installed.

-**Docker Engine:** Ensure the development host has a full docker engine install (not just the docker.io runtime package).
-Instructions are at [Docker Engine Install On Debian](https://docs.docker.com/engine/install/debian/).
+**Docker Engine:** Ensure the development host has a full Docker engine installation (not just the docker.io runtime package).
+The full engine is required for buildx support, which enables cross-compilation features.
+Follow the official [Docker Engine Install On Debian](https://docs.docker.com/engine/install/debian/) guide for installation instructions.

 ## Building locally